AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ### Editing Old Commits

-Don't confuse this with `reword`ing old commit messages.
+Don't confuse editing commits with rewording commit _messages_.
 To edit a commit means to go to the point in history right after that commit was made.
 This allows you to amend the commit and include (or remove) any changes you want.

 So far, our commit history looks like this: